Josan88/Canvas-to-Storage-Scraper-Sync/README.md

 This script automates the process of downloading all files from your Canvas LMS courses and saving them either to a local directory on your computer or uploading them to a specified folder in your Google Drive, maintaining the course structure.
 It's designed to be run periodically to keep your storage in sync with Canvas.

 ## Features

-- Connects to the Canvas LMS API to fetch your courses and files.
+- Connects to the Canvas LMS API to fetch your courses, files, and quizzes.
 - **Choice of storage**: Save files locally or upload to Google Drive.
 - **Remembers last selection**: Automatically saves your course selection and offers to reuse it next time.
 - Creates a root folder/directory for organization.